movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Transaction handles, free-space indexes, typed reservations, allocation, pinning, commit/abort allocator transitions, and the emergency metadata commit reserve are in place.
-Add ordered extents and delayed references.
+Delayed metadata-reference ownership and merging are in place, but extent-tree materialization, delayed data refs, and ordered extents remain.
 Exercise the mutation paths with a small in-kernel test harness as they gain callers, but keep the public filesystem read-only.

 ### 3. B-tree writer

-Private COW-block allocation, transaction dirty tracking, and final metadata block submission are in place.
-Next implement delayed metadata references and `btrfs_cow_block()` as one operation which updates a locked parent or root, pins the replaced block, and reuses an already-owned block.
-Then add item mutation, splits, root updates, accounting materialization, and an internal transaction commit on throwaway images.
+Private COW-block allocation, top-down write-locked search, parent/root-aware COW, dirty-root rollback, delayed metadata-reference queuing, transaction dirty tracking, and final metadata block submission are in place.
+Next add leaf item insert/replace/delete with compaction and separator-key propagation, then splits and root growth.
+Delayed-ref/accounting materialization, dirty root-item updates, and an internal transaction commit on throwaway images follow.
 Gate it behind a compile-time diagnostic option until crash tests are credible.

 ### 4. Existing-file writes